-We are children of quiet migrations
+We are children of quiet migrations and silent struggles.

 Carrying invisible heirlooms — dialects, melodies, and whispered prayers passed down by our ancestors.